-Oliver’s Camp’s communal lounge and dining areas are housed in a two-storey open-sided timber-and-thatch structure, which links to the guest tents along neat pathways.
-The lounge is located on the lower storey.
+Oliver’s Camp’s communal lounge and dining areas are housed in a two-story open-sided timber-and-thatch structure, which links to the guest tents along neat pathways.
+The lounge is located on the lower story.
 It contains comfortable leather sofas and armchairs around coffee tables, a few occasional tables, and a couple of rugs for a homely feel.
 In the dining room, adjacent to the lounge, there’s one long table flanked by upright chairs.
 Everyone eats together here, tucking in to continental breakfasts with bacon-and-eggs to order, light lunches, and delicious three-course dinners.
 Once weekly, camp staff light up the barbecue!
 Guests can also eat and drink on a deck adjoining the lounge and dining areas.
-There’s a second deck on the upper storey, which is fantastic for viewing the local wildlife.
+There’s a second deck on the upper story, which is fantastic for viewing the local wildlife.
 Just in front of the communal building, you’ll find the campfire area.
 With its semi-circle of campaign chairs and proximity to an al fresco bar, this is the perfect place for pre-dinner drinks while sharing your safari stories!

 ACTIVITIES AT OLIVER'S CAMP TARANGIRE:

 The camp offers an exciting range of activities:

 Expertly guided game drives- Guided game drives head out during early morning and late afternoon into evening, providing opportunities for guests to enjoy sightings of an exhilarating variety of wildlife!
 Typically drives are shared, but it’s possible to book a private vehicle at extra cost – and this is essential for families with children aged under 12 years.